thomd/llm-tools-weather-forecast/README.md

 Tool for the [llm CLI](https://github.com/simonw/llm) to get a current weather forecast for a given city.

-[!IMPORTANT]
+> [!CAUTION]
-This tool was created for educational purposes only.
+> This tool was created for educational purposes only.
 It is not meant for production or the like.

 ## Installation